Major non-NATO ally: Ukraine, Georgia, and Moldova

 In 2014, after Russia's annexation of Crimea formally triggered the Russo-Ukrainian War, Ukraine's government requested MNNA status.
-A bill was introduced to Congress to grant MNNA status to Georgia, Moldova, and Ukraine.
+That year, a bill was introduced to Congress to grant MNNA status to Georgia, Moldova, and Ukraine.
 Russia has been occupying parts of Georgia since the Russo-Georgian War in 2008, and Russian troops have also stationed in Moldova's breakaway state of Transnistria since the 1990s.
 In May 2019, a bill to designate Ukraine as an MNNA was introduced into the House of Representatives.
 As of 2023, these changes have not been made, despite support from the U.S. Commission on Security and Cooperation in Europe following the Russian invasion of Ukraine.